metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/07-nft-gate.md

 The NFT Gate guard contains the following settings:

 - **Required Collection**: The mint address of the required NFT Collection.
-The NFT we provide as a proof when minting with must be part of this collection.
+The NFT we provide as proof when minting must be part of this collection.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>